How Are Clinical Trial Participants Protected?

 - Justice: Trying to ensure that all people share the benefits and burdens of research equally

 These principles are upheld by individuals and groups at the sites conducting research, and also by government agencies charged with overseeing clinical trials.
-A very important part of patient protection is the informed consent process, which is described in detail in the section “What would it be like to take part in a clinical trial?”
+A very important part of patient protection is the informed consent process, which is described in detail in What’s It Like to Be in a Clinical Trial?

 Safeguards in institutions

-Centers conducting clinical trials have committees that review all potential and ongoing clinical trials to protect the safety of those in the study.
-These are required for all federally funded clinical trials, but even privately-sponsored studies typically undergo such reviews.
+Centers conducting clinical trials have committees that review all potential and ongoing clinical trials to protect the people in the studies.
+These reviews are required for all federally funded clinical trials, but even privately-sponsored studies must be reviewed.

 Institutional review boards (IRBs)

 Institutional review boards (IRBs) are groups of people responsible for protecting the welfare of the people who take part in the study and making sure that studies comply with federal laws.
-The boards are often made up of medical experts (such as doctors and nurses), other scientists, and some non-medical people.
-All of the people on the IRB cannot come from only one of these groups.
-In other words, an IRB couldn’t be a group of just doctors.
+The boards are often made up of a mix of medical experts (like doctors and nurses), scientists, and non-medical people.
 Many institutions have their own IRBs, but some smaller centers may use larger, “central” IRBs.
-The Federal Office of Human Research Protections (OHRP; see below) oversees the activities of IRBs.
+The federal Office of Human Research Protections (OHRP; see below) oversees the activities of IRBs.

 If you take part in a clinical trial, you can contact the study’s IRB directly with any questions or concerns regarding safety.